The End of the

 Guessing

-Phase 1: Deterministic Security
+Layer 1: Deterministic Security

 LIVEAbsolute cryptographic boundary between autonomous agents and your enterprise database.

-Phase 2: The Semantic Ledger
+Layer 2: The Semantic Ledger

 LIVEPersistent, unified semantic memory for agents.
 Immutable audit trail for the enterprise.